COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Image of the rocky terrain](ExampleImages/rockyfield.png)

-Each rock is an irregular polygon with vertices lying on a circle of radius 1, as shown in Figure 7.
+Each rock is an irregular polygon with vertices lying on a circle of radius 1.
 The angle 𝜃 between successive vertices (measured at the centre of the circle) should always be less than 90 degrees.

 ![Image of a close up of a few rocks](ExampleImages/rocks.png)